dogtail9/ProjectTemplateTutorial/README.md

 ![Create blank solution](Images/0040_MandatoryProjectTemplate/0030.PNG)

 *Add the Microsoft.VisualStudio.Shell.14.0 NuGet package to the VSIXProject*

+Let's write the code to add the mandatory project to the solution.
+Visual Studio passes a dictionary with data from the New Project dialog to the wizard.
+We need to save this data and use it to create the mandatory project from our mandatory project template.

 ```CSharp
 private Dictionary<string, string> _replacementsDictionary = new Dictionary<string, string>();